-With all process units on-line, and primary sedimentation basin and secondary clarifier sludge blankets at optimum levels, the peak flow capacity of the Morris Forman WQTC is 350 mgd.
-Attempting to take more than 350 mgd through the primary sedimentation basins will flood the effluent weirs and wash out solids regardless of blanket depth.
+With all process units on-line, and primary sedimentation basin and secondary clarifier sludge blankets at optimum levels, the peak flow capacity of the Morris Forman WQTC is 350 MGD.
+Attempting to take more than 350 MGD through the primary sedimentation basins will flood the effluent weirs and wash out solids regardless of blanket depth.
 If some treatment units are out of service, the peak capacity will be less, proportional to the capacity of the treatment units not in service.

-Operating experience shows that the peak capacity of 350 mgd cannot be sustained for long periods of time without loss of process efficiency or washing out of solids.
-The maximum sustained capacity of the Morris Forman WQTC has been determined to be 325 mgd if all process units are in service and sludge blankets are at optimal levels.
+Operating experience shows that the peak capacity of 350 MGD cannot be sustained for long periods of time without loss of process efficiency or washing out of solids.
+The maximum sustained capacity of the Morris Forman WQTC has been determined to be 325 MGD if all process units are in service and sludge blankets are at optimal levels.
+A firm capacity, the capacity of the plant with the largest unit of the most critical component out of service, was established as 240 MGD.

-While the peak hydraulic capacity of the plant is 350 mgd not all of that flow can pass through the secondary treatment process.
-With all units in service, and secondary clarifier sludge blankets at optimal level, the maximum capacity of the secondary treatment system is 140 mgd.
+While the peak hydraulic capacity of the plant is 350 MGD not all of that flow can pass through the secondary treatment process.
+With all units in service, and secondary clarifier sludge blankets at optimal level, the maximum capacity of the secondary treatment system is 140 MGD.
 The portions of the flow that do not receive secondary treatment do receive screening, grit removal, primary sedimentation, and disinfection.

 In addition to evaluating the current capacity of the Morris Forman WQTC, MSD also conducted a study to evaluate the potential for plant expansion on the current site.
 This evaluation is documented in the "Morris Forman WWTP Expansion" Technical Memo, Appendix 3.2.21.
-The conclusion of this evaluation was that the existing site was fully developed, and constrained from expanding due to topography.
-The study evaluated satellite treatment at two nearby sites, and using two different treatment technologies.
+The conclusion of this evaluation was that the existing site was fully developed and constrained from expanding due to topography.
+The study evaluated satellite treatment at two nearby sites and using two different treatment technologies.
 These evaluations are also included in the technical memorandum.

-The result of these evaluations was the establishment of standard operating procedures (SOP) to maximize treatment at the Morris Forman WQTC, and confirmation that expansion of the treatment plant on the existing site is not practical.
-If additional treatment capacity is needed to achieve the objectives of the Final CSO LTCP, off-site satellite treatment will be necessary.
+The result of these evaluations was the establishment of standard operating procedures (SOP) to maximize treatment at the Morris Forman WQTC, and confirmation that expansion of the treatment plant on the existing site may not be practical.
+If additional treatment capacity is needed to achieve the objectives of the Final LTCP, off-site satellite treatment will be necessary.
 A further discussion of treatment alternatives and evaluation is provided in Section 3.3.

-3.2.7.6 Consideration of Sensitive and Priority Areas
+3.2.7.6.
+CONSIDERATION OF SENSITIVE AND PRIORITY AREAS

 EPA's "Combined Sewer Overflows Guidance for Long-Term Control Plan" expects that a LTCP will give the highest priority to controlling overflows to sensitive areas, defined in other Chapters of Volume 2.
-According to the CSO Control Policy sensitive area criteria, all waters of the Ohio River through Jefferson County and all waters of Beargrass Creek within the CSS are categorized as sensitive areas.

-As described in Chapter 1, Section 1.6.7.1 and Chapter 2, Section 2.8, a study was completed within the three Forks of Beargrass Creek to segment and rank stream reaches based on their ecological sensitivity.
+As described in Chapter 1, Section 1.3.7.1 and Chapter 2, Section 2.8, a study was completed within the three Forks of Beargrass Creek to segment and rank stream reaches based on their ecological sensitivity.
 These results determined which reaches would realize greater benefit from water quality improvements and should be given higher priority consideration during the CSO control and implementation decision process.
-The results of this prioritization process and ecological reach ranking are not the sole determining factor; however, it is one of several variables integrated into the Final CSO LTCP CSO control projects selection process and implementation schedule discussed in detail in Chapter 4.
+The results of this prioritization process and ecological reach ranking are not the sole determining factor; however, it is one of several variables integrated into the Final LTCP CSO control projects selection process and implementation schedule discussed in detail in Chapter 4.

-Individual stream segments have an ecological rating derived from the sum of its weighted parameter points, discussed in detail in Chapter 2.8.
-Stream segment scores and their priority rankings are shown in Table 3.2.15.
+Individual stream segments have an ecological rating derived from the sum of its weighted parameter points, discussed in detail in Chapter 2, Section 2.8.
+Stream segment scores and their priority rankings are shown in Table 3.2-10.